IRS Form 4952 Instructions

 Line 4b: Qualified dividends included on Line 4a

-You’ll see this information on IRS Form 1099, Line 1b.
-If you choose to include qualified dividends in net investment income to qualify for the expense deduction, you can add them back in Line 4g.
+You will subtract this amount from the Line 4a amount in Line 4c, below.
+However, if you choose to include qualified dividends in net investment income to qualify for the expense deduction, you can add them back in Line 4g.

 Line 4c: Subtract Line 4b from Line 4a